April 17, 2018

-Cambridge, Mass., April 17, 2018 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next-generation cancer medicines using its data science and precision chemistry product engine, today announced novel findings from a comprehensive genomic analysis of 6,235 patients across 15 hematologic malignancies.
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next-generation cancer medicines using its data science and precision chemistry product engine, today announced novel findings from a comprehensive genomic analysis of 6,235 patients across 15 hematologic malignancies.
 The results include the first-ever observance of recurrent RNA splicing factor mutations in non-Hodgkin’s lymphoma (NHL) and multiple myeloma (MM).
 While splicing factor mutations have been observed in other hematologic malignancies, including myelodysplastic syndromes (MDS), acute myeloid leukemia (AML), chronic myelomonocytic leukemia (CMML) and chronic lymphocytic leukemia (CLL), the presence of these mutations in NHL and MM has not been reported previously.

 Presented today at the 2018 American Association for Cancer Research (AACR) Annual Meeting in Chicago, these new findings demonstrate the continued emergence of splicing factor mutations as a hallmark of dozens of hematologic and solid tumor cancers, their potential role in tumor formation and growth, and, thus, the opportunity to advance a new class of therapies.

 At the AACR meeting, Dominic Reynolds, Ph.D., Vice President of Chemistry at H3 Biomedicine, also gave an oral presentation discussing the discovery of H3B-8800, the Company’s first-in-class potent, selective and orally bioavailable small molecule modulator of the SF3b complex currently in Phase I clinical trials in patients with AML, CMML and MDS with splicing factor mutations.